raulcanodev/commit-graph/README.md

 By doing this, you can see the changes in real-time.

-If changes aren't reflecting, try unlinking and relinking:
+If changes aren't reflecting, try unlinking and relinking in the react test app:
 ```bash
 npm unlink commit-graph
 npm link commit-graph